Ignacy Tłoczyński: Tennis career

 singles and doubles event.
 In 1932 he shared the Cannes L.T.C. trophy with Giorgio de Stefani, as their match remained unplayed.
 They also divided the doubles title.
 He lost the mixed doubles partnering Jadwiga Jędrzejowska to Swiss team of Lolette Payot and Charles Aeschlimann.
 He then met de Stefani again for the Nizza L.T.C. championship, unsuccessfully.
 He and Jędrzejowska were runners-up again for the mixed doubles.
 De Stefani fought him for the Nice L.T.C. as well, but Tłoczyński fell for the second time.
 He and Miss Jędrzejowska were beaten for the second time by Miss Payot and Hector Fisher.
 In 1933 he finally won the Nizza title both in singles and doubles, with his Davis Cup teammate Józef Hebda against Max Ellmer and Aeschlimann-Journu respectively.
 He won the Polish national championships as well without dropping a single set.

-In 1934 he lost the Hungarian International Tennis Championships to Czechoslovakian Ladislav Hecht.
+In 1934 he lost the Hungarian International Tennis Championships to Czechoslovak Ladislav Hecht.
 In 1938 he repeated that feat beating Hebda and won the doubles with Adam Baworowski.
 In March 1939 he won the doubles of the Monte-Carlo tournament with Józef Hebda, overcoming the Belgian duo of Pierre Geelhand de Merxem and Charles Naeyaert.
 Just before the outbreak of World War II, in July he won the Polish international championships held in Gdynia in mixed doubles with Jadwiga Jędrzejowska and was a runner-up for the gentlemen's doubles.